geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-06/meeting-transcript.md

 Alright, so good morning.
 Yeah, so the big symbolic update is that we have ad chain sorting now, finally.
 And also we can get rid of the distinction between symbolic flat and symbolic.
 And yeah, I made some improvements to UOP-Given-Valid and to a method called UOP-Blood-Factor, which allows you to factor out multiples of an expression, and then you can substitute them.
 So that works well.
 That was all necessary for the Resonate on stuff, which is still not fixed.
 I know how to fix it.
 It just made CI quite a bit slower, so it was very close to timing out.
 So we just have to figure out how to make it a little bit faster.
 But that's for the range of ResonateConf.
 That was not simplifying on some reshapes.

 ##### **Chenyu** [[00:01:24](https://www.youtube.com/watch?v=-boFPBPcUK8&t=84)]
 And some of the reshapes had to use UOP-Given-Valid.
-But yeah, doing that on every...
+But yeah, doing that on every..

 ##### **Sieds Lykles** [[00:01:39](https://www.youtube.com/watch?v=-boFPBPcUK8&t=99)]
 In rangeify on the big graph was just slow, but it doesn't need to happen.

 ##### **Chenyu** [[00:01:47](https://www.youtube.com/watch?v=-boFPBPcUK8&t=107)]
 Yeah, I think as part of the rangeify thing, there are two things that we noticed.
-One is...
+One is..
 Invalid can be slow.
 I think there's a comment somewhere around it.
 The benchmark now spends lots of time on the invalid stuff.
 That's one.
 Another is we currently disable the Z3 check by default because it's very slow.
 It can get very slow.
 I think some of it might just be like some expression that's bad or the kernel is getting too big now.
 So we need to disable that.
 For speed for now.
 But I mean, looking forward to get this back.

 ##### **Sieds Lykles** [[00:02:30](https://www.youtube.com/watch?v=-boFPBPcUK8&t=150)]
 Yeah, I mean, the Z3 also had the float stuff.
 It needs to be fixed.
-And that, yeah, I mean, that's just...
+And that, yeah, I mean, that's just..
 I think we just banned pretty much all floats in indexing.

 ##### **Chenyu** [[00:02:45](https://www.youtube.com/watch?v=-boFPBPcUK8&t=165)]
 We shouldn't have any real use case for floating indexing.